An Exponential Time 2-Approximation Algorithm for Bandwidth: Exponential Time Algorithms for Approximating Bandwidth

 \begin{remark} The dynamic programming algorithm in Proposition~\ref{prop:dp} can easily be modified to construct a $\CCC$-bucket arrangement (from any partial bucket arrangement $\BBB$ satisfying the stated conditions), if one exists. \end{remark}

 If the number of buckets is a constant, the following proposition will be crucial in speeding up the procedure for assigning connected components to the right or the left of a bucket filled with a vertex set $X$.
-Denote by $\smallcomp(G)$ the set of all connected components of $G$ with at most $\sqrt{n}$ vertices and by $\largecomp(G)$ the set of all connected components of $G$ with more than $\sqrt{n}$ vertices.
-Let $\smallcomp_v(G)$ denote the set of all vertices which are in the connected components belonging to $\smallcomp(G)$.
-We now make use of the fact that if there are many small components in $G\setminus X$, several of the assignments of the vertices in $\smallcomp_v(G\setminus X)$ to the buckets are equivalent.
+Denote by $\smallcomp{G}$ the set of all connected components of $G$ with at most $\sqrt{n}$ vertices and by $\largecomp{G}$ the set of all connected components of $G$ with more than $\sqrt{n}$ vertices.
+Let $\smallcompvert{G}$ and $\largecompvert{G}$ denote the set of all vertices which are in the connected components belonging to $\smallcomp{G}$ and $\largecomp{G}$, respectively.
+We now make use of the fact that if there are many small components in $G\setminus X$, several of the assignments of the vertices in $\smallcompvert{G\setminus X}$ to the buckets are equivalent.

-Let $\CCC$ be a capacity vector of size $n$ (i.e., $\sum_i \CCC[i]=n$) and let $\BBB$ be a partial $\CCC$-bucket arrangement of an induced subgraph $G'$ of $G$.
-Let $\CCC'$ be the capacity vector obtained from $\CCC$ by decreasing the capacity $\CCC[i]$ of each bucket $i$ by the number of vertices assigned to the bucket $i$ in $\BBB$.
-We say that $\BBB$ \emph{produces} the capacity vector $\CCC'$.
+A partial $\CCC$-bucket arrangement is \emph{pure} if it does not assign a vertex to the union of two consecutive buckets.
+Let $\CCC$ be a capacity vector of size $n$ (i.e., $\sum_i \CCC[i]=n$) and let $\BBB$ be a pure partial $\CCC$-bucket arrangement of an induced subgraph $G'$ of $G$.
+We say that $\BBB$ \emph{produces} the capacity vector $\CCC'$ if $\CCC'$ is obtained from $\CCC$ by decreasing the capacity $\CCC[i]$ of each bucket~$i$ by the number of vertices assigned to the bucket~$i$ in $\BBB$.